python/mypy/README.md

 Now you can use the `mypy` program just as above.
 In case of trouble see "Troubleshooting" above.

-> NOTE: Installing with sudo can be a security risk, please try with flag `--user` first.
+> NOTE: Installing with sudo can be a security risk, please try with the flag `--user` first.
     $ python3 -m pip install --user -U .

 Working with the git version of mypy
 ------------------------------------

-mypy contains a submodule, "typeshed".
+mypy contains a submodule, "type shed".
 See https://github.com/python/typeshed.
 This submodule contains types for the Python standard library.

 Due to the way git submodules work, you'll have to do
 ```
-  git submodule update mypy/typeshed
+  git submodule update mypy/type shed
 ```
 whenever you change branches, merge, rebase, or pull.